Your cart is currently empty!

 I'll end with a reminder that weight restoration on its own doesn't fix an eating disorder.
 But weight restoration is essential.
 What weight that means for your child: that is full of uncertainty.

-My view is that we accept that we cannot know a recovery weight until we're roughly there, after which we proceed in increments.
+From every expert I've learned from, my (current) conclusion is that we accept that we cannot know a recovery weight until we're roughly there, after which we proceed in increments.

-Meanwhile we remember that weight isn't the only factor in recovery from an eating disorder.
+And meanwhile, we remember that weight isn't the only factor in recovery from an eating disorder.
 We do exposure work to normalise behaviours and beliefs, we are careful not to give freedoms that our child cannot yet handle (Phase 2), while coaching them the best we can to handle them soon.
 We provide psychological help where appropriate, try and make life rich and interesting, and also allow time to provide some of the repair that the body and mind might need.

 As with everything which presents us with uncertainty, we can experiment with all this, taking it in incremental steps, and review.